AdrianSaringan/balldings/README.md

 Difficulties in age verification and player eligibility checks Limited community participation due to operational inefficiencies

-System Objectives
-1. To determine the existing process of barangay sports management
-2. To describe the features of the system
-3. To test the usability of the system

 Key Features
 Core Functionalities
 •	Digital Registration: Streamlined registration for players, coaches, and referees